Max Auschnitt: Beginnings

+Clash with the Iron Guard

 Journalists circulated rumors according to which Auschnitt had enjoyed a close connection to Carol Caraiman, who, in 1930, became Carol II, King of the Romanians.
 According to such reports, it was he who arranged for Carol to meet and fall in love with Elena Lupescu, while also sponsoring him during his 1920s exile.
 Auschnitt belonged to a branch of Romanian Freemasonry, frequenting Meșterul Manole Lodge alongside Malaxa and Aristide Blank, and, through it, sponsoring Revista Fundațiilor Regale, a political-cultural journal.
 All three financiers were also visible members of Carol's camarilla—although Auschnitt's inclusion was comparatively late.
 By January 1936, six former Finance Ministers, including two of the National Peasants' Party (PNȚ), were reportedly serving on the TNC's executive board.
 Such connections became the source of controversy, since Auschnitt, like Malaxa and Dumitru Mociornița, thrived on government contracts.
 As noted by economic historian Horațiu Dan, these figures "prospered strictly from contracts involving the state."
 Similarly, historian Ioan Scurtu mentions the "huge profits" collected by Auschnitt and Malaxa from such ventures, and how these were shared with Carol and his courtiers, including Ernest Urdăreanu.
 According to Scurtu, Carol was first persuaded to form this ring in June 1931, when Malaxa and Auschnitt presented him with a large bag of cash.

-Iron Guard and wedding affair
+From 1929 to 1933, Auschnitt represented Galați Chamber of Commerce and Industry in the Senate of Romania.
+He could only qualify for this office after being first inducted into the Chamber's offices at Deva, at some point in 1928.
+Although he ran and won as an independent, he received official backing from the PNȚ administration in both the 1928 election and the 1932 reelection, running unopposed in the latter.
+In February 1932, Calendarul newspaper reported that Auschnitt had intervened to bloc senators from approving of a price ceiling on sugar.
+At the time, Auschnitt himself admitted that his Creditanstalt was trying to collect the 50-million schilling it was owed by Romanian sugar refineries, and would therefore oppose any reduction of their profit margin.
+During the subsequent electoral race, the same daily hosted allegations that he and Malaxa, who also ran in the elections with government support, were financially backed by the UDR; according to this source, Auschnitt had personally diverted 10 million lei from the salary fund, and was using it in the campaign.
+Balance sheets released in mid-1932, at the height of the Great Depression, showed the UDR having "a net profit of 47 million, in addition to a share capital of 750 million, despite huge unemployment and permanent downsizing."